 Anatomy of your eye

-Your eye works in a similar way to a camera.
+Your eyes work in a similar way to a camera.
 Light enters the eye through the cornea and then the pupil.
-You may have noticed that when your eyes are exposed to varying levels of light, your pupil expands and contracts in response.
-These expansions and contractions are controlled by the colourful iris, a circular structure that controls the amount of light that enters your eye.
+You may have noticed that when your eyes are exposed to varying levels of light, your pupils expand and contract in response.
+These expansions and contractions are controlled by the colourful iris, a circular structure that controls the amount of light that enters the eye.

-After light enters your eye, the light is further focussed as it passes through the lens, located behind your pupil.
-These varying degrees of light and colour hit the retina at the back of the eye and it’s the retinas job is to send the images we see to our brain (via the optic nerve) in the form of electrical impulses.
+After light enters the eye, the light is further focussed as it passes through the lens, located behind the pupil.
+These varying degrees of light and colour hit the retina at the back of the eye and it’s the retina’s job to send the images we see to our brain (via the optic nerve) in the form of electrical impulses.
 The retina contains specialised cells known as rods and cones.
 Rods help to distinguish varying degrees of light and dark, or black and white, whereas cones help to distinguish colour contrast.

 Supporting and protecting your eye health

-Limiting the amount of time you are exposed to damaging blue light should be your number one priority.
-Bilberry and certain nutrients may also help to support eye health.
+Limiting the amount of time you are exposed to damaging blue light should be a high priority.
+Bilberry and certain nutrients, including lutein and zeaxanthin, support eye health:

 - Bilberry is a well-known herb that contains high concentrations of anthocyanosides, key antioxidant compounds that maintain eye health and reduce free radicals formed in the body.